-Due it's chemical structure 1,3,5-trichlorobenzene (1,3,5-TCB) is not expected to hydrolyse under normal environmental conditions.
-This assumption is support by the he experimental data (Korte and Freitag, 1986) on hydrolysis of 1,2,4-trichlorobenzene (1,2,4-TCB) at 50°C, which has the same chemical composition and nearly the same chemical structure.
+Due it's chemical structure 1,2,3-trichlorobenzene (1,2,3-TCB) is not expected to hydrolyse under normal environmental conditions.
+This assumption is supported by the experimental data (Korte and Freitag, 1986) on hydrolysis of 1,2,4-trichlorobenzene (1,2,4-TCB) at 50°C, which has the same chemical composition and nearly the same chemical structure.

-3.1.1.2 Phototransformation /Photolysis.
+3.1.1.2 Phototransformation/photolysis

-3.1.1.2.1 Phototransformation in air.
+3.1.1.2.1 Phototransformation in air

-Indirect photochemical degradation in the troposphere is considered to be very slow based on an estimated OH radical reaction rate of $0.679 \cdot 10^{-12} \text{ cm}^3 \text{s}^{-1}$ molecules-1, which corresponds to an atmospheric half-life of about 24 days for the reaction with OH-radicals (AOPWIN v1.91; 24 h day-1; OH radical concentration of $5 \cdot 10^5 \text{ OH}^- \text{ cm}^{-3}$).
-A QSAR Model Reporting Format and a QSAR Prediction Reporting Format are annexed to this document in order to document the model prediction.
+Indirect photochemical degradation in the troposphere is considered to be very slow based on an estimated OH radical reaction rate of $0.282 \cdot 10^{-12} \, \mathrm{cm^3 s^{-1} molecules^{-1}}$, which corresponds to an atmospheric half-life of 57 days for the reaction with OH-radicals (AOPWIN v1.91; 24 h day-1; OH radical concentration of $5 \cdot 10^5 \, \mathrm{OH \, cm^{-3}}$).
+A QSAR Model Reporting Format and a QSAR Prediction Reporting Format are annexed to document the model prediction.

-3.1.1.2.2 Phototransformation in water.
+3.1.1.2.2 Phototransformation in water

 The environmental exposure occurs in the whole water column.
-Because of the substance's behaviour it will predominantly volatize from water or adsorb at suspended organic matter and sediment.
-Photodegradation of 1,3,5-TCB is expected to be a relevant degradation process only in very shallow clear waters and in the first few centimetres layer of the water column.
-Therefore aquatic photodegradation is not considered to have relevant impact on the overall persistency of 1,3,5-TCB in the environment.
+Because of the substance's behaviour it will predominantly volatilize from water or adsorb at suspended organic matter and sediment.
+Photodegradation of 1,2,3-TCB is expected to be a relevant degradation process only in very shallow clear waters and in the first few centimetres layer of the water column.
+Therefore aquatic photodegradation is not considered to have relevant impact on the overall persistency of 1,2,3-TCB in the environment.